CleverLord/Hexagonal-World-Editor-Unity3D/README.md

 Here is an template, which is just a default behavior, and a second behaviour that makes the ghost disappear when it turns out that it overlaps something

 ![Feed](./PresentationSource/Plugin_Example.png)

+PaletteBehaviour is a class that derivates from ScriptableObject, so an instance of it can be saved as a file.
+After writing a plugin, we make a file from it, and we drag-and-drop it to the list of custom behaviours located in the other file - the palette file.